pingcap/docs-cn/op-guide/binary-deployment.md

     mysql -h 127.0.0.1 -P 4000 -u root -D test
     ```

-## Multiple Nodes Cluster Deployment for Test
+## Multiple nodes cluster deployment for test

 If you want to test TiDB but have a limited number of nodes, you can use one PD instance to test the entire cluster.